kanamesasaki/thermocraft/src/content/articles/xorshift.md

 ## Binary Matrix

 Before discussing the Xorshift algorithm, we should quickly review the properties of binary matrix.
-One important remark is that the binary matrix and its operations in this context are NOT the definitions from the Boolean algebra.
+One important remark is that the binary matrix and its operations in this context are NOT the definitions from the Boolean algebra (For more info about the Boolean matrices, Luce's paper could be a good introduction for the basics [[3]](#reference)).
 The basic operations (addition and multiplication) used here are defined as shown in Eqs.
 (1) and (2).
-The major difference from the Boolean algebra is that the addition operation is defined as XOR rather than OR.
+The difference from the Boolean algebra is that the addition operation is defined as XOR rather than OR.
+With this definition, many properties from the real/complex matrix can be applied to the binary matrix as well.

 $$
 \begin{align}